 Professional work

-The following have been developed to support the ISV partners during my time at both Pivotal and VMware.
+The following were developed to support the ISV partners during my time at both Pivotal and VMware.
 Much of this work is closed source and proprietary, but the following is representative of my open source work:

 Marketplace CLI